daniel1noble/plasticity_fluc_meta/README.md

 This repository contains data and R code for the associated manuscript.

 Clayton W. Stocker, Stephanie M. Bamford, Miki Jahn, Geoffrey P. F. Mazué, Amanda K. Pettersen, Daniel Ritchie, Alexander Rubin, Daniel W.A.
-Noble, Frank Seebacher.
+Noble^*, Frank Seebacher^*.
 (2025) Temperature variability does not impact the capacity for phenotypic plasticity in ectotherms – a meta-analysis.
+Ecology Letters.

-Please email clayton.stocker@sydney.edu.au for any inquiries.
+Please email frank.seebacher@sydney.edu.au or daniel.noble@anu.edu.au for any inquiries.

+## How to use this respository?

+1. Clone or download the repository to your local machine.
+2. Open the `Analysis_Final.R` script in RStudio or your preferred R environment.
+3. Ensure you have all the required R packages installed (see Software Dependencies section below).
+4. Run the `Analysis_Final.R` script to reproduce the analyses and figures from the manuscript.

+There are additional scripts and resources in this repository that are important and are detailed below:

+- `Complexity_Final_data.csv`: This is the final processed dataset used for the meta-analysis.
+- `output/figs/`: This directory contains all figures generated from the analysis.
+- `output/tables/`: This directory contains all tables generated from the analysis.
+- `output/models/`: This directory contains saved model objects from the analysis.
+Use these so you don't have to re-run the entire analysis.

 ## Analyses